Whilst the average American will think of WWE when thinking about wrestling, it is not the only wrestling out there.

 2. Antonio Inoki

-Some fans will be furious that Antonio Inoki is not top of this list, and that is fair.
+Some fans will be furious that Antonio Inoki is not top of this list of best Japanese wrestlers, and that is fair.
 He is one of the greatest wrestlers of all time and many consider him to be the greatest Japanese wrestler of all time.

 Inoki’s popularity in Japan was so great that he forayed into politics once his wrestling career was done.
 He was elected as a councillor twice and remains one of the most respected and loved wrestlers in Japanese wrestling history.